snovey/Web-crafts/pattern-lock/README.md

 # Note

 The size of the canvas is specified by the `width` and` height` attributes of the element, and not by CSS.

+If you are interest in how to make this project, please visit [my blog](https://www.snovey.com/2017/04/pattern-lock/).